lwtnn/lwtnn/README.md

 The code comes in two parts:

  1. A set of scripts to convert saved neural networks to a JSON format
- 2. A set of classes can be used for inference in a C++ framework
+ 2. A set of classes which are used to reconstruct a neural network in a C++ framework

 The main design principles are:

  - **Minimal dependencies:** The core class should only depend on C++11 and [Eigen][eg].
 The JSON parser to read in NNs also requires boost [PropertyTree][pt].
- - **Minimal API:** The C++ classes have no non-const methods.
-Once they have been constructed they can be used for inference and nothing else.
+The converter requires Python3 and `h5py`.
  - **Easy to extend:** Should cover 95% of deep network architectures we would realistically consider.
  - **Hard to break:** The NN constructor checks the serialized NN for